ludekcizinsky/design-patterns/README.md

-# design-patterns
+## :bulb: About
-Description and example implementation of design patterns.
+Description and example implementation of design patterns based on the Software development and software engineering class.